daverona/docker-cromwell/README.md

   daverona/cromwell \
     cat /cromwell/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 ```

-### Local Backend with Docker

-Since cromwell runs in a Docker container on your host, your host is surely
-able to run workflows which utilize Docker images.

 For `cromwell` account to trust your host,
 run this (after replace `host.example` with your host's address):